dentarg/auth0-blog/_posts/2016-10-11-auth0-with-azure-documentdb.markdown

 ## Conclusion

-Auth0’s custom database **flexibility** let us use one of the most dynamic and fast NoSQL services offerings available.
-Azure DocumentDB has the ability to **scale** and grow as your business or application does in a seemingly way.
+Auth0’s custom database **flexibility** lets us use one of the most dynamic and fast NoSQL service offerings available.
+Azure DocumentDB has the ability to **scale** and grow as your business or application does in a seemingly easy way.